e-abdi/Open-Source-Glider/Commercial Gliders.rst

 Seaglider
 ===================
 Developed by `APL <https://iop.apl.washington.edu/seaglider.php>`_ at University of Washington and ever since the development, their team has been the major user with largest fleet of Seagliders.
 All the development is still happening at the UW.
 They have been prioritizing good quality of scientific data with an outstanding efficiency.
-They used to say "half a knot on half a Watt", and as a long time user I can testify to that.
+They say "half a knot on half a Watt", and as a long time user I can testify to that.
 From my experience with other gliders and from the numbers I have seen, I doubt any other glider can come anywhere close to that.
 An example of how efficiency was one of their main design goals, is the signature isopycnal hull they use.
 The idea is that this design has the same compressability factor as the sea water and therefore the glider will keep the same density difference with water as it descends or ascends and therefore there is no need for any buoyancy adjustments to maintain a constant vertical speed.
 This makes the design 10% more efficient than a simple cylindrical design.
-But perhaps the most important advantage of Seagliders over the other ones, at least for me, was that the software is very robust and very well written and that it allows users to integrate quite complex sensors, simply by writing a short driver file for them.
+Another advantage of Seagliders over the other gliders,is that the software is very robust and well written.
 What Seaglider lacked and still lacks today is a proper business behind them to develop and market it properly but that was never their goal in the first place.
 If you need a reliable deep glider with great performance, and you want to get nerdy with your glider operation, then go for this option!

 .. image:: /images/seaglider.jpg

-They have just recently released a new version of their glider called sgx which is supposed to be even better!
+They have just recently released a new version of their glider called SGX which has 60% more endurance and a bunch of other improvements!

 .. image:: /images/SGX.png